thiagosilvaqa93/sa3-project-python/README.md

 ## 📌 Description

-This repository contains the final project (SA3) developed for academic purposes.
+This repository contains the project (SA3) developed for academic purposes.

 The goal of the project is to demonstrate technical knowledge using Python through a practical application.
 The script is designed to [insert what your code does – for example: interact with APIs, simulate data, process information, etc.].